trustwallet/wallet-core/README.md

 ## iOS

-We currenlty support only CocoaPods.
+We currently support only CocoaPods.
 Add this line to your Podfile and run `pod install`:

 ```ruby
 pod 'TrustWalletCore'